Boundary conditions dependence of the phase transition in the quantum Newman-Moore model: Phase transition in the quantum TPM

 This approach generalises to other system sizes, and the symmetries are products of $\mathcal{K}_4$.
 For example, the symmetries of the $N=5\times 15$ and the $N=6 \times 6$ systems form the group $\mathcal{K}_4 \otimes \mathcal{K}_4$.
 Since the symmetry operators are products of the $X$ Pauli matrices, cf.~\ers{G1}{G3}, they commute with the transverse field term in \er{QTPM}, and, therefore, are symmetries of the QTPM for all values of $J$ and $h$.
+They are subsystem symmetries of the global $\mathbb{Z}_2$ symmetry, similar in nature to type-II fracton models \cite{2019_Nandkishore_Fractons,2020_Pretko}.